 Privilege Manager for Unix enables you to import third-party policies, as well as build new policies based on user, groups, commands, hosts, time of day, day of the week — and test the impact of those policies before pushing to a production environment.

 Privilege Manager for Unix configuration and management is delivered througha GUI and/orvia command line.
 Its architecture is fully fault-tolerant withfailover and load-balancing options.
 Moreover, Privilege Manager encrypts its network traffic andintegrates with Pluggable Authentication Modules for increased security.

 Privilege Manager’s AuditLogger tracks who has been accessing whichsystems, what commands they executed, what changes they attempted to make to key files and data and ifthey were successful.

-- Encryption, authentication and program controls - Encrypts network traffic, preventing unauthorized or destructive programs from being stored or executed on your Unix systems.
+Encrypts network traffic, preventing the storage or execution of unauthorized or destructive programs on your UNIX systems.

 Before installing Privilege Manager for UNIX 6.0, ensure your system meets the following minimum hardware and software requirements: